Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Serifos is a quick 15-minute ferry ride from Sifnos, perfect for a day trip but even better for a longer stay.

-From Athens, a 2-hour ferry ride gets you to Serifos, which has no airport.
-The island is walkable, and buses are available if you’re not renting a car.
-Ferries from the mainland and neighboring islands make access a breeze.
+A two-hour ferry ride from Athens takes you to Serifos, which has no airport.
+The island is walkable, and buses are available if you don’t rent a car.

 📍 Grab FREE GOOGLE MAP of the best places to visit in Serfios!